Ziad235/FederatedLearning-RA/README.md

 3. <ins> Logistic Loss Function Value of Final Global Model </ins> <br />
 This measure is a continuous value (_read: positive real number_) between $0$ and $1$ (inclusive) that represents the error margin/rate of the final global model. <br />
-The closer the value is to $0$ the less error in predicition.
+The closer the value is to $0$ the less error in prediction.

 4. <ins> Logarithmic Likelihood </ins> <br />
 This measure is a continuous value (_read: non-positive real number_) between $-\infty$ and $0$ that represents how well the final globel model fits the overall data. <br />
 The closer the value is to $0$ the better fit the model is to the overall data.

 5. <ins> Crude Approximate Accuracy </ins> <br />
-This measure is a continuous value (_read: positive real number_) between $0$ and $1$ that represents an approximation of model prediciton accuracy (the closer to 1 the more accurate). <br />
+This measure is a continuous value (_read: positive real number_) between $0$ and $1$ that represents an approximation of model prediction accuracy (the closer to 1 the more accurate). <br />
 This metric is given by simply evaluating $e^{-LL}$, where $LL$ is the Logistic Loss value of the final global model.

 ## Data